Superstring Perturbation Theory Revisited: Spacetime Supersymmetry And Its Consequences

 For convenience, we display the four potentially relevant degenerations in fig. \ref{rufus}.
 They can each be analyzed as described in sections \ref{zumico} and \ref{lazy}.
 In each case, $\Sigma_\ell$ can be replaced by a conformal or superconformal vertex operator $\O$ that is inserted on $\Sigma_r$. $\O$ can be determined by a path integral on $\Sigma_\ell$, as described most precisely in section \ref{lazy}.

 The physical interpretation of the four interesting types of degeneration is as follows.
-Fig. \ref{rufus}(c) is equal to an on-shell two-point function $\langle \O\V_i\rangle_{\sg_r}$ (where $\V_i$ is the vertex operator in $\Sigma_R$), which is a matrix element of mass renormalization.
+After replacing $\Sigma_\ell$ by an insertion of $\O$ on $\Sigma_r$, fig. \ref{rufus}(c) is equal to an on-shell two-point function $\langle \O\V_i\rangle_{\sg_r}$ (where $\V_i$ is the vertex operator in $\Sigma_R$).
+This is a matrix element of mass renormalization.
 For reasons explained in section \ref{massmat}, we restrict ourselves to the $S$-matrix of massless particles, and we only consider compactifications in which supersymmetry prevents mass renormalization for massless particles.
 (This condition is satisfied in the ten-dimensional superstring theories and, because of nonrenormalization theorems for the superpotential and the Fayet-Iliopoulos terms, in most supersymmetric compactifications to 4 or more dimensions.)
-Thus, we will not have to analyze fig. \ref{rufus}(c).\footnote{However, a better understanding is desireable.
-Is there a reasonable condition that ensures that $\O=0$ in fig. \ref{rufus}(d)?}
+Thus, we will not have to analyze fig. \ref{rufus}(c).

 In fig. \ref{rufus}(b), $\O$ carries zero momentum and is the vertex operator of a massless boson of zero momentum.
 Thus the boundary contribution from fig. \ref{rufus}(b) is proportional to the massless tadpole $\langle\O\rangle_{\sg_r}$.
 We will prove in section \ref{vantad} that massless tadpoles vanish in models in which supersymmetry is unbroken in perturbation theory.
 For the moment, let us simply assume that this is true and also that we are studying a model in which supersymmetry is unbroken in perturbation theory.
 Given this, we need not worry about fig. \ref{rufus}(b).